vdutts7/ee16b-ai-chat/README.md

 <!-- ABOUT -->
 ## 📝 About

 More natural way to help students study for exams, review weekly content, and customize learnings to recreate similar problems etc to their prefernce.
 Trained on all Spring 2023 lectures.
-EE16B students, staff, and more generally anyone can clone and use this repo and adjust to their liking.
+EE16B students, staff, and more generally anyone can and use this repo and adjust to their liking.

 _UC Berkeley 🐻🔵🟡 • EE16B: Designing Information Devices and Systems II ⚙️ • Spring 2023_